GLADSTONE SCHOOL SWIMMING POOL

 - Supervision: YOU need to supervise your children 100% of the time, there are no lifeguards.

 - Ratio: A ratio of one adult to FOUR children please.
 While the key is for the use of your immediate family only, you may bring a friend on the odd occasion.
 On this occasion bring an additional adult if you exceed the 1:4 ratio.
 This is a safety requirement.
 If there are too many children with you, you may be asked to leave the pool.
 This is not negotiable.
-Children who currently attend Gladstone have priority over everybody else.
+Children who currently attend Gladstone have priority over everybody else on the busy days to prevent overcrowding.

 - Your Own Key: To enter the pool enclosure a family must have their own key, and an adult must be with the children.
 Sometimes children arrive ahead of their parents – they must wait outside otherwise they are not under the supervision of an adult inside the pool enclosure.

 - Eating: We discourage eating in the pool enclosure and are not providing rubbish bins, nor staff to clean up after you.
-Be responsible for you and your family at the pool.
-If you have rubbish, you take it away!
+Be responsible for you and your family at the pool and the changing sheds.

 - Lost property: If you are responsible for your children, there should be no lost property left behind – check each time.
 Sometimes belongings get dropped and children may be forgetful but adults should be supervising.
 We don’t want our pool area a tip please.
 Over to you and your vigilance.